Drakkar-Software/OctoBot-Script/docs/strategies/basis.md

-# OctoBot-Pro strategies
+# OctoBot-Script strategies

-On OctoBot-Pro, a trading strategy is a python async function that will be called at new price data.
+On OctoBot-Script, a trading strategy is a python async function that will be called at new price data.
 ``` python
 async def strategy(ctx):
     # your strategy content